SAT and ACT: Ten Day-of Tips

 2) Opt for a morning shower.

-Sure, some of us naturally gravitate towards nighttime showers.
-But for this one, very special day—as long as it doesn’t cut into your hearty sleep allotment—I encourage you to shower in the morning!
-A hot shower will help you wake up physically and mentally, so you can make the state change from slumber…to numbers.
-You want to use every trick in the book to be awake and alert before your ACT or SAT.
+Sure, some of us prefer nighttime showers.
+But for this one, very special day—as long as it doesn’t cut into your generous sleep allotment—I encourage you to shower in the morning!
+Feeling some nice, warm water on your skin will help you wake up physically and mentally, so you can make the state change from slumber…to numbers.
+You want to give yourself every advantage in the quest to be fully awake before your ACT or SAT.

 3) Dress comfortably.

-Believe me: no one else cares what you show up to your test center wearing.
-But YOU will care (in a bad way) if you dress in restrictive or uncomfortable clothing or shoes!
-Save the four-inch heels and short-shorts for the school dance and go for clothing that’ll feel cozy over the course of three to four hours of sitting.
+Believe me: no one else is judging your test day outfit.
+But YOU will judge yourself big-time if you wear tight, scratchy, or temperature-inappropriate clothes or shoes…and are feeling uncomfortable 45 minutes in!
+Save the three-inch heels and miniskirts for the school dance and go for clothing that’ll feel highly cozy over the course of your three- to four-hour testing gauntlet.

 4) Your breakfast should include protein and carbs.

-Some good options: an omelette with veggies and cheese; eggs and toast with a bit of butter or avocado; granola and whole-milk yogurt with some fresh bananas.
-You can go back to Poptarts the day after your test!
+Some good options: an omelette with veggies and cheese; eggs and toast with a bit of peanut butter or avocado; granola and whole-milk yogurt with some fresh berries.
+You can go back to Eggos the day after your test, promise!

 5) Should you drink caffeine the day of the SAT/ACT?

-Here’s my strong opinion on this question: whether you’re an absolute coffee addict or never touch the stuff, don’t change your caffeine routine the morning of your SAT or ACT!
+Here’s my strong opinion on this question: whether you’re a total coffee-head or can’t stand the stuff, do not switch up your caffeine routine the morning of your SAT or ACT!

-If you enjoy your cup of Joe (or tea) each day, PLEASE don’t try to quit cold turkey today of all days!
-(Caffeine headaches are the WORST….can you say “distracting”?)
+If you enjoy your cup of java (or Earl Grey) each day, PLEASE don’t try to quit cold turkey on this high-pressure day!
+(Caffeine headaches are the WORST….an express train to low focus!)

 Likewise, if you’re NOT a coffee/caffeinated tea person, don’t start now—unless you’ve taken practice tests using coffee/tea to see what it’s like, and the results were positive!
-Caffeine can give some people serious jitters, which will make you feel even more nervous than you would otherwise, if your body isn’t used to it at all.
+Some people experience physical and emotional anxiety symptoms when they imbibe caffeine (trembling hands, racing heart), and lord knows we don’t want to add more nerves to your plate on this day of all days.

-If you’re a “sometimes caffeinated” person and could go either way, make sure you experiment taking mock tests both WITH coffee/tea and without, so you understand how each choice affects your performance.
+If you’re a “sometimes caffeinated” person and could go either way, make sure you experiment taking mock tests both WITH coffee/tea and without, so you can assess whether one seems to benefit your performance more.

 person writing in a notebook